Danigan1/System-Admin-Homelab/README.md

 ## DHCP

-I configured and enabled DHCP (Dynamic Host Configuration Protocol) on my Windows Server 2019.
-This decision was made to streamline the process of assigning IP addresses within the domain.
+The DHCP (Dynamic Host Configuration Protocol) feature within Windows Server was an important addition.
+It allowed me to streamline the process of assigning IP addresses within the domain.
 By setting up DHCP, any computer that joined the domain could automatically receive an IP address without manual intervention.

 The DHCP server was configured with a specific scope, defining the range of IP addresses that it could assign to devices on the network.
 This scope included details such as the starting and ending IP addresses, subnet mask, default gateway, and DNS server information.
 This allowed for efficient management of IP address allocation within the domain.

 Details

-Scope
+Scope 1

+range: